school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

  * the [terminal](/modules/introduction_to_terminal) module.
  * the [Git and GitHub](/modules/git_github) module.

-Contact Hao-Ting Wang if you have questions on this module, or if you want to check that you completed successfully all the exercises.
+If you have any questions regarding the module content please ask them in the relevant module channel on the school Discord server.
+If you do not have access to the server and would like to join, please send us an email at school.brainhack [at] gmail [dot] com

+Follow up with your local TA(s) to validate you completed the exercises correctly.

 ## Resources